If you are concerned about your furry friend’s health, you may be wondering, can hamsters eat Babybel cheese?

 Don’t be tempted to leave it for more than an hour, as cheese can decompose quite rapidly and become harmful.

-If you find later that the cheese has gone, don’t assume your hamster has actually eaten it.
+If you find later that the cheese has gone, don’t assume your hamster has eaten it.

 They love to bury food in their bedding, so check the cage carefully and remove any uneaten cheese.